EPA Debarment and Suspension Contested Case Determinations

 What form do EPA's Debarment and Suspension Determinations take?

 EPA has, essentially, two types of actions: discretionary debarment or suspension actions initiated by notice under 2 CFR Part 180; and petitions for reinstatement from the statutory award ineligibility arising as a collateral consequence of a criminal conviction under the Clean Water Act, 33 U.S.C. §1151 et seq., or the Clean Air Act 42 U.S.C. §7401 et seq.
 EPA Regulations governing statutory award ineligibility and supplementing 2 CFR Part 180 can be found at 2 CFR Part 1532.

 Applicable regulations provide that the Respondent is entitled to a written resolution.
 Uncontested case determinations take the form of a brief "default order".
 Contested case resolutions may take one of two forms: either an administrative agreement memorializing a negotiated resolution, or, in the event such a resolution is not feasible, a written determination setting forth the Debarring Official's rationale for deciding the debarment or suspension action or non-action, or the CWA/CAA petition for reinstatement determination.
 Debarment and suspension resolutions are case by case and have no precedential value.

-EPA does not maintain a collection of "default" determinations.
-However, contested case determinations as final agency actions imposing, or not imposing, debarment or continuing, or terminating, a suspension, set forth the information and factors considered by the Debarring Official in reaching the decision.
+Contested case determinations are final agency actions that set forth the information and factors considered by the Debarring Official in reaching a decision to continue or terminate a suspension or to impose or not impose a debarment.
 Accordingly, to the extent they may be of interest to debarment personnel, private counsel practicing in the field, and the public, EPA makes these decisions publicly available.

 Where can I find EPA's Debarment and Suspension Contested Case Determinations?